 Seeds are often thought of as a thing of the past so why bother growing your own when punnets of plants are available so cheaply.
 Well, quite apart from the satisfaction of watching seedlings germinate and grow, sowing seeds saves money and makes a wider range of varieties available to the home gardener.

 There are many seeds which are easy to grow for example beans, peas, pepper, tomatoes, lettuce, pansy, marigold, poppy, nigella,and cosmos.

 Seeds which are slower to germinate and require more patience are nerines, trillium, fritallaries, and galtonia.

 Some of our native plants are becoming endangered in the wild.
 The native KakabeakClianthus puniceus is one such plant and is easily grown from seed.
 So don't let those seeds go to waste - sow them and distribute amongst gardeners and local planting schemes.

-Practical Gardening Tools
+Practical Gardening Saving Seeds

 Look at the end of a story to share gardening inspiration with others.
 Tell a friend about your favourite gardening website - click 'Tell a friend' below.